BSantos04/FASTA2NeXus/README.md

 # FASTA2NeXus
-Converts FASTA file into NeXus files.
+Converts FASTA file into NeXus files (FASTA2NeXus.py).
-This repository also contains the unit tests for each one of the functions written in the script.
+This repository also contains the unit tests for each one of the functions written in the script (FASTA2NeXus_unittest.py).
 ## Motivation
 This script was proposed in the curricular unit of Biological Sequences Analysis of the Bioinformatics course.
 ## Requisities
 -Python3
 ## Usage
 ### FASTA2NeXus.py
-`python3 FATSA2NeXus.py {FASTA file/input file} {NeXus file/output file}(optional)`
+`python3 FASTA2NeXus.py {FASTA file/input file} {NeXus file/output file}(optional)`
 #### FASTA file
 The input file in the FASTA format.
 Doesn`t matter if the file does not finish with a ".fasta", the program only have the content in consideration.
 #### NeXus file